LaimonasG/spotify-data-transformation/README.md

 Using variables linesToRead and insertBatchSize, inside index.js file, you can change the amount of rows read and the batch size for uploading the data to
 Aurora RDS.
 If linesToRead value is set to null, all rows will be read.

-Uploaded data inside S3 bucket is stored inside result/ folder, each name has a unique timestamp:
+Uploaded S3 bucket data is stored inside result/ folder, each name has a unique timestamp:

 ![image](https://github.com/LaimonasG/spotify-data-transformation/assets/79421767/0ca5f2e9-05ce-47ce-8623-6d1abf06e3b5)